Core Process for Business

 How do you do this?
 What’s the effect?

-The most compelling purposes are about service, positive change, making the world a better place.
+The most compelling purposes are about service, positive change, and making the world a better place.
 These are holistic rather than simply economic purposes.
-People need more than “making more profit than last year”.
+People need more than just “making more profit than last year.”

 When you have this, people will want to work together to achieve it.
 You will also have a compelling reason for good people to want to work for and with you.

-This is an application of Coverdale’s “How/Why Network” and “Core Process 2” to business.
+This is an application of Coverdale’s “How/Why Network” and “Core Process 2” to the business sector.

 You then clarify how you do the work.
-When you are clear and consistent about how you deliver your business, everything will work better.
+When you are clear and consistent about how you deliver business value, everything will work more effectively.

 How do you do this?
 What’s the effect?

 You can start this anywhere, but it may work better in workgroups, which could be the top team.
 This step is about what you do every day.
-If you have committed agreement in a working group, you can support and encourage each other easily.
+If you have a committed agreement within a working group, you can easily support and encourage one another.
 It’s a good place to start.

 Ask each other how you deliver your work when you are working at your best.
 Keep asking how until you get down to specific things you do.
 What is the idea or theme that unites these actions?
 This is how you deliver your work when you are working at your best.

-When you know this you have a clear agreement on the day to day behaviour everybody needs to use.
+When you know this, you have a clear understanding of the day-to-day behaviour that everybody needs to use.
 It’s a philosophy, a set of values and a guide that people own.
 You can also capture the essence of this together in a few words.

 The words are how you do things when you are working at your best.

-This is an application of Coverdale’s “How/Why Network” and “Core Process 2” to business.
+This is an application of Coverdale’s “How/Why Network” and “Core Process 2” to the business sector.

-You can make this process go more smoothly by helping people listen to each other and work together better and releasing people’s energy and commitment.
+You can make this process go more smoothly by helping people listen to each other and work together more effectively, and by releasing people’s energy and commitment.

 How do you do this?
 What’s the effect?

-Doing any of this work requires you to be open and patient and listen to each other very well.
+Doing any of this work requires you to be open, patient, and listen to each other very well.
 This is hard because it takes time and skill.
-You can easily create conditions where it is possible.
-In pairs, people can take equal time to talk and listen.
-Follow each half session with a brief review so the listener learns what works and can do it again or more.
+You can easily create conditions that are possible.
+In pairs, people can take turns talking and listening.
+Follow each half-session with a brief review so the listener learns what works and can do it again or more effectively.
 The same process will work beautifully in a small group.

-The effects of enhanced listening are better and quicker problem solving, better relationships, improved communication and increased commitment and energy.
-You just feel more valuable when people listen to you.
+The effects of enhanced listening include better and quicker problem-solving, improved relationships, enhanced communication, and increased commitment and energy.
+You feel more valuable when people listen to you.
 You even think better.

 Listening is the crucial skill you need to do this work well